However, as the story progresses, it is clear that certain things are easy said than done.

 ‘Spoiler-free’ Summary of Animal Farm

-The story of “Animal Farm” opens with the Old Major, a prize-winning boar, in Manor Farm, calls for a secret meeting at night.
+The story of “Animal Farm” by George Orwell opens with the Old Major, a prize-winning boar, in Manor Farm, calls for a secret meeting at night.
 He shares his dream in which animals are free and happy without any humans to control them.
 The animals embrace his dream and he motivates them to aspire to attain that dream.
 Soon after the death of Old Major, the pigs, smarter animals on the farm, works to achieve freedom.

 One fine day, the rebellion breaks out and the animals, fed up with Farmer Jones, drive him and his family out of the farm.
 Also, they rename the property as Animal Farm.

 Life at the Animal Farm seems to be flourishing under the leadership of Snowball, a selfless young pig.
 He works day and night to idealize the dream of Old Major.
 They prepare seven rules “7 commandments” called animalism for a life of equality among the animals.
 With a vision of a promising future ahead: less work, better education, and more food, the animals work hard.
 Meetings are held to get the general opinion of the animals.